hydra-genetics/reports/docs/softwares.md

-# Softwares used in the reporting module
+# Softwares used in the reports module

 ## [cnv_html_report](url_to_tool)
 Introduction to cnv_html_report